Freemake Video Converter

-Freemake Video Converter is a freemium entry-level video editing app (in spite of its name) developed by Ellora Assets Corporation.
-The program can be used to convert between video formats, rip video DVDs, create photo slideshows and music visualizations.
-It can also burn compatible video streams to DVD or Blu-ray Discs or upload them directly to YouTube.
+Freemake Video Converter is a freemium video editing app developed by Ellora Assets Corporation.
+Designed primarily for entry-level users, the software offers a range of functionalities including video format conversion, DVD ripping, and the creation of photo slideshows and music visualizations.
+Additionally, Freemake Video Converter is capable of burning video streams that are compatible with various media, such as DVDs and Blu-ray Discs.
+It also features direct video uploading capabilities to platforms like YouTube., enhancing its utility for content creators.
+The application's user-friendly interface and broad compatibility make it accessible for individuals with minimal video editing experience.

 Features

-Freemake Video Converter is an entry-level video editing app.
-It can perform simple non-linear video editing tasks, such as cutting, rotating, flipping, and combining multiple videos into one file with transition effects.
+Freemake Video Converter can perform simple non-linear video editing tasks, such as cutting, rotating, flipping, and combining multiple videos into one file with transition effects.
 It can also create photo slideshows with background music.
 Users are then able to upload these videos to YouTube.

-Freemake Video Converter can read the majority of video, audio, and image formats, and outputs to AVI, MP4, WMV, Matroska, FLV, SWF, 3GP, DVD, Blu-ray, MPEG and MP3.
-The program also prepares videos supported by various multimedia devices, including Apple devices (iPod, iPhone, iPad), Xbox, Sony PlayStation, and Samsung, Nokia, BlackBerry, and Android mobile devices.
+Freemake Video Converter can read the majority of video, audio, and image formats, and outputs them to AVI, MP4, WMV, Matroska, FLV, SWF, 3GP, DVD, Blu-ray, MPEG and MP3.
+The program also prepares videos supported by various multimedia devices, including Apple devices (iPod, iPhone, iPad), Xbox, Sony PlayStation, Samsung, Nokia, BlackBerry, and Android mobile devices.
 The software is able to perform DVD burning and is able to convert videos, photographs, and music into DVD video.

 The user interface is based on Windows Presentation Foundation technology.
 Freemake Video Converter supports NVIDIA CUDA technology for H.264 video encoding (starting with version 1.2.0).

 Important updates

-Freemake Video Converter 2.0 was a major update which integrated two new functions: ripping video from online portals and Blu-ray Disc creation and burning.
+Freemake Video Converter 2.0 was a major update that integrated two new functions: ripping video from online portals and Blu-ray disc creation and burning.
 Version 2.1 implemented suggestions from users, including support for subtitles, ISO image creation, and DVD to DVD/Blu-ray conversion.
 With version 2.3 (earlier 2.2 Beta), support for DXVA has been added to accelerate conversion (up to 50% for HD content).

 Version 3.0 added HTML5 video creation support and new presets for smartphones.

 Version 4.0 (introduced in April 2013) added a freemium "Gold Pack" of extra features that can be added if a "donation" is paid.
 Starting with version 4.0.4, released on 27 August 2013, the program adds a promotional watermark at the end of every video longer than 5 minutes unless Gold Pack is activated.
-Version 4.1.9, released on 25 November 2015 added support to Drag & Drop functions which was not available on prior versions.
+Version 4.1.9, released on 25 November 2015 added support for drag-and-drop functions that were not available in prior versions.